-Gallery Director Zainab Virjee’s vision was to create a space that would “elevate the current understanding of art, so that those who view the works would leave with a greater sense of cultural literacy.”
+Gallery Director Zainub Verjee’s vision was to create a space that would “elevate the current understanding of art, so that those who view the works would leave with a greater sense of cultural literacy.”
 She commented that, “these art pieces give a glimpse into how the artists are rooted in their community and how this relates to what is happening globally.”

 The works of novice and professional artists were organised by four themes: imagine, heritage, community, and identity.
 The exhibit’s curator, Narendra Pachkhede, pointed out that these four keywords resonate throughout the gallery, connecting the pieces to one another and to the viewer, and acting as four wheels to transport viewers through the gallery.

 During a guided tour, Narendra used portraits as a way to point out the similarities and unique qualities in some of the displayed pieces.
-He stated that a portrait can be something as simple as a passport photo or a selfie, and yet, in the gallery, artists use portraits in a variety of mediums to express a range of sentiments.
+He stated though we engage with the idea of portraiture in our everyday lives - a passport photo or a selfie - these works in the gallery that are using portraits in a variety of mediums engage in a complex set of ideas.

 Syrian art educator and artist Shahenaz Yazje created a three-dimensional portrait of her grandmother using sawdust, glue, and paint as her medium.
 Shahenaz’s family and community were her inspiration for this portrait which captures intricate facial details and life-like expressions.